 Mar 30, 2018 | By Blake Oliver

 Scott Foster, of Oak Park, IL, is an accountant by day.
 By night, he’s an “emergency backup” goalie for the Chicago Blackhawks, a role that usually means just standing around, watching the game from the press box.

 But Thursday night was different: Scott Foster played in his first NHL game.
 As the team’s emergency goalie, Foster never expected to hit the ice with the Blackhawks.
 But when both goaltender Anton Forsberg and second string goalie Collin Delia got hurt, the team called on Foster to fill in.

-And a great fourteen minutes it was — Foster blocked all seven shots that came his way.
+And a great fourteen minutes it was — Foster turned away all seven shots that came his way.
 Despite his amazing performance, Foster maintains a sense of humor about the whole episode: “You just keep grinding away in Men’s League, and eventually you’ll get your shot,” he says.